 11. MINERAL RESOURCES.
-Would the project: ------------------------ -------------------- a) Result in the loss of availability of a known mineral resource that would be of future value to the region and the residents of the State? \mathbf{X} b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? \mathbf{X} a, b) The use of aquatic episodes will not impact mineral resources of the region, nor any mineral resource recovery sites, as all potential projects would be in water.
+Would the project: a) Result in the loss of availability of a known mineral resource that would be of future value to the region and the residents of the State?
+C X b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
+X a, I The use of aquatic episodes will not impact mi ineral resou irces of the region , nor y mineral resource recovery sites, as all potential l projects w ould be in water.
 12. NOISE.
-Would the project result in: a) Exposure of persons to, or generation of, noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \mathbf{X} b) Exposure of persons to, or generation of, excessive groundborne vibration or groundborne noise levels?
-X

-- c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? - d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?

-Issues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing in or working in the project area to excessive noise levels?
-X f) For a project within the vicinity of a private airstrip, would the project expose people residing in or working in the project area to excessive noise levels? \boxtimes a, b) Applying aquatic pesticides to water is not a noise-intensive undertaking and is not expected to exceed noise standards.
-Similarly, it does not result in ground vibration.
+Would the project result in: a) Exposure of persons to, or generation of, noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+X b) Exposure of persons to, or generation of, excessive groundborne vibration or groundborne noise levels?
+X c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
+X d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? 区 e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing in or working in the project area to excessive noise levels?
+X f) For a project within the vicinity of a private airstrip, would the project expose people residing in or working in the project area to excessive noise levels?
+X a, b) Apply ing aquat ic pesticides to water is not a noise e-intensive undertaking and is no expected to exceed noise standa rds.
+Similai rly, it does not result in n ground vibi ration.